We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 |71 years and above||1,200 mg|

-People below the age of 18 who are pregnant or breastfeeding need 1,300 mg of calcium per day.
+People below the age of 18 years who are pregnant or nursing need 1,300 mg of calcium per day.

 In addition to finding a product with the right dosage, it is also a good idea to consider which form of calcium will be most suitable.